-RLSA allows you to customize your search ads campaigns and adjust your bids and ads to your previous website visitors when they are searching on Google and search partner sites.
+RLSA allows you to customize your search ads campaigns and adjust your bids and ads for the past website visitors when they search on Google and their partner sites.
 Learn more.

-Video remarketing helps advertisers to show ads to people who have interacted with your videos or Youtube channel as they use youtube and browse display networks videos, website, and apps.
+Video remarketing helps advertisers to show ads to people who have interacted with videos on your website or on your youtube channel.
 Learn more.